sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/data-usage-pipeline.md

-# Event level data usage pipeline
+# DEPRECATED: Event level data usage pipeline

+> WARNING: **This process is deprecated.** To export Telemetry events from Sourcegraph instances, refer to the new [telemetry reference](./telemetry/index.md).

 This document outlines information about the ability to export raw user event data from Sourcegraph.
 This is limited to certain managed instances (cloud) where the customer has signed a corresponding data collection agreement.